-On April 24, 2018, the Company entered into a Mining Claim Acquisition Agreement with Goldstone Resources Inc. ("Goldstone"), to acquire 100 per cent interest in 26 mining claims located in Deloro Township, Ontario ("Faymar Property").
-Upon closing, the total consideration payable to Goldstone shall be \$20,000 which will be paid by the issuance of 200,000 common shares of CTEC at a value of \$0.10 per share.
-Various claims are subject to a net smelter returns royalty of 0.2%.
+On April 24, 2018, the Company entered into a Mining Claim Acquisition Agreement with Goldstone Resources Inc. ("Goldstone"), to acquire 100 per cent interest in 24 mining claims and 90 percent interest in 2 additional claims all located in Deloro Township, Ontario ("Faymar Property").
+Upon closing, the total consideration payable to Goldstone was \$20,000 which was paid by the issuance of 200,000 common shares of CTEC at a value of \$0.10 per share.
+Various claims are subject to an NSR of 0.2%.